shannon112/cpp-cheat-sheet/Data Structures and Algorithms.md

 - 直接index會比較慢，但有照順序牌所以iterate會比較快. map containers are generally slower than unordered_map containers to access individual elements by their key, but they allow the direct iteration on subsets based on their order.
 - 隨機存取 The mapped values in a map can be accessed directly by their corresponding key using the `bracket operator ((operator[]).`
 - 實做 Maps are typically implemented as binary search trees.
-- Associative
-  - Elements in associative containers are referenced by their key and not by their absolute position in the container.
-- Ordered
-  - The elements in the container follow a strict order at all times.
-All inserted elements are given a position in this order.
-- Map
-  - Each element associates a key to a mapped value: Keys are meant to identify the elements whose main content is the mapped value.
-- Unique keys
-  - No two elements in the container can have equivalent keys.
-- Allocator-aware
-  - The container uses an allocator object to dynamically handle its storage needs.

 **Use for**
 * Key-value pairs